amar47shah/compassionate-coding/text.md

 Tammer Saleh's book, I chuckled grimly as I noted that ASDF, like an evil genius, had prodigiously employed every known Rails anti-pattern.

+My fear drove me to work slavishly, hauling my computer home on nights and weekends, afraid to let an hour slip by without pushing this app to be more fully tested or more cleanly organized.
+I ruthlessly scaled back features on the customer side of the app.
+Customers weren't complaining about the debilitating bugs in the "Advanced Search" feature.
+Do you think that was because they were just being polite?
+This wasn't the time to polish up features that no one wanted enough to actually use.
+We were in a war zone.
+I was a battlefield medic: hacking, squeezing, extracting, injecting, slashing limbs and yanking out shrapnel.

+I told my non-technical friends that every day at work was like prodding a sick man through a desert.
+Keep going, I said to his many pleas to stop and rest.
+I spared him whatever kindness I could, but it wasn't much.